RMLio/prov4itdata-web-app/docs/REPORT.md

 #### Web App

-The Web App is the main entrypoint, allowing the user to select and execute an [RML Mapping] describing which service to consume and how that data will be transformed to [RDF].
+The Web App is the main entrypoint, allowing the user to select and execute an [RML Mapping][RML-mapping] describing which Data Provider to consume data from, and how that data will be transformed to [RDF].

 Upon selecting an RML Mapping, the user can view and download its contents through the corresponding "RML Rules"-card (see [Demonstrator](#Demonstrator)).
 Using this RML Mapping, the user can inspect *how* its data will be processed **prior to execution**, and **without requiring to inspect the source code**.